halBRY/CS426_Final_Project_DDrive/README.md

 Physics Constructs
 * Hit Note.
 When the player presses the hit key they will get a score multiplied by their combo
 * Hold Note.
-The same as hit note except the player has to hold the hit key till the end to get max points
+The same as the hit note except the player has to hold the hit key till the end to get max points
 * Both Note types use more than one trigger but Hold notes can use many smaller parts to increase the length of the hold

 Lights